The Northern Tennessee Amish Map

 You may see a sign on the New Order Amish displaying a bible verse or saying that reflects biblical teaching.
 The New Order Amish take a more evangelical focus on their view of Christianity.
 They are more lenient to those English wanting to become Amish by converting into their church order.
 The older and more strict Swartzentruber Amish have a more closed system and do not want the English to join their church.
 They prefer to have their members have many children and grow the church by adding to the population of their community.

-The Electric Amish and the tractor
+The New Order Amish and the tractor

 The New Order Amish are known for their tractors.
 They have large parking lots to use the tractors next to their homes.
 They love their tractors and haul their kids in wagons pulled by these tractors.
 We saw plenty of Amish driving their tractors in the downtown area of Elkton, KY.
 Some are very nice and are kept up very well.
 Some still use horses and buggies and have electricity and running water in their homes.